axe-api/docs/docs/getting-started/installation/README.md

 Using **Axe API** in an application is very easy.
 We've created a CLI tool for you; [axe-magic](https://github.com/axe-api/axe-magic).

-## Axe Magic
+## New Project

 You can create a new Axe API project by using [axe-magic](https://github.com/axe-api/axe-magic).
-But first, you should install it in your development environment.
-When you installed it, you should be able to access **axe-magic** command via CLI;
+But first, you can install it in your development environment.
+When you installed it, you can be able to access **axe-magic** command via CLI.
+You can use the following command to install **axe-magic** to your machine;

 ```bash
 $ npm i -g axe-magic